msamitekce/sokdrycker2/README.md

 ### Note:

+For testing you can use
+username : sami
+password : sami

 Currently email service is limited to my own email addresses therefor I recieve all registery emails.
 But you can verify your account by following steps: